EliasAltrabsheh/Functional-Programming-Principles-in-Scala/Week2/Task description.md

 * Be attentive in the video lectures on how to write anonymous functions in Scala.
 * Sets are represented as functions.
 Think about what it means for an element to belong to a set, in terms of function evaluation.
 For example, how do you represent a set that contains all numbers between 1 and 100?
 * Most of the solutions for this assignment can be written as one-liners.
 If you have more, you probably need to rethink your solution.
 In other words, this assignment needs more thinking (whiteboard, pen and paper) than coding ;-).
-* If you are having some trouble with terminology, have a look at the [glossary] (https://docs.scala-lang.org/glossary/).
+* If you are having some trouble with terminology, have a look at the [glossary](https://docs.scala-lang.org/glossary/).